-Abstract art that is entirely free of any basis in observed reality and that has no symbolic implications
+Concrete art is abstract art that is entirely free of any basis in observed reality and that has no symbolic meaning

 The term was introduced by artist Theo van Doesburg in his 1930 Manifesto of Concrete Art.
 The manifesto was published in the first and only issue of the magazine Art Concret.
 He stated that there was nothing more concrete or more real than a line, a colour, or a plane (a flat area of colour).